 As a social media manager, I will be the first to admit I initially struggled with finding the balance between work and off-time considering that social media management is a 24-hour gig.
-I found myself scrolling on clients account while taking “self-care” moments away from my computer and doing longer hours that my contracts called for.
+I found myself scrolling on client accounts while taking “self-care” moments away from my computer and doing longer hours than my contracts called for.
 I knew for the longevity of my business and mental health, I would have to change things and change them fast.

 So whether you’re just looking to lessen your time on your social media accounts or use them more intentionally for your business and clients, this blog post for you.
 I’m sharing all the hacks that I use to find freedom from social media even as my occupation.

 Using a Facebook Feed Blocker

 This was one of the first steps I took to limit my time on social media and let me tell you, it’s a game-changer.
 I use the Kill News Feed chrome extension and it does exactly that.
 This makes the desktop version of Facebook completely blank so I can avoid the dreaded scroll.
 The News Feed Eradicator for Facebook extension does the same thing but replaces your empty feed with an inspirational quote.
 I still set time aside to check my messages and notifications, but I am now more intentional with the time I spend on Facebook for leads and staying active in Facebook groups.

 Setting a timer for time on each app

 While this is a hack I use primarily for engagement sessions for my clients, this can apply to your business as well.
 For the time I spend on each client’s account I set a 30 – 60 minute timer.
 This ensures that I am not under or overworking for each client.
 This also ensures that I am intentional on the app and am not just hopping on just because I get a notification.

 Set your phone on airplane mode and get sh*t done